 The green-painted savages who worshiped the statue weren't intended to be typical of Kali-worshipers either; they're just a Stone Age tribe that'd moved into the ruins and adopted the statue as a deity because it looked impressive.

 The plot-driver in Raiders of the Lost Ark is that the Ark of the Covenant is some sort of magical weapon, and would make its owner invincible.
 In fact, one instance in 1 Samuel where the Israelites tried to use it as a weapon merely caused the Ark to get very angry at their disrespect and let them lose the battle.
 Given the Ark simply wiped out the Nazis who opened it, though, perhaps the part of retaliating against its owners was indeed noted.

-Neither does the "Holy Grail as granter of eternal life" seen in the third movie.
-The writers came with that after toying with the idea of having Indy retrieve the Holy Grail in the Action Prologue and then going to look for some version of the Fountain of Youth in the movie proper.
-Somebody suggested to mix the two, and the rest is History.
+The "Holy Grail as granter of eternal life" plot of the third movie is not based on the Bible or later Christian tradition either.
+The writers came with it after toying with the idea of having Indy retrieve the Holy Grail in the Action Prologue, then go to look for some version of the Fountain of Youth in the movie proper.
+Somebody suggested to mix the two, and the rest is (movie) history.

 Mission: Impossible II: Anthony Hopkins's character mentions that Spaniards honor the Saints during the Holy Week of Seville by burning their effigies.
 He's probably confused with the Fallas of Valencia, a different city where effigies of celebrities and politicians are burned — nothing to do with religion.
 This character is shown to be a jerk, but he should know the name of the city he's visiting, and people were in fact burning some effigies in the streets of Seville for some reasons we Spaniards cannot even imagine.